Breus/json-masker/CONTRIBUTING.md

 3. If you've changed APIs, update the JavaDoc
 4. Ensure the test suite passes
 5. Make sure the line-length your code is 120 characters
-6. Open your pull request on Github
+6. Open your pull request on GitHub

 ## Any contributions you make will be under the MIT Software License